Kerolos-Noshy/Ticket-Reservation-Management-System/README.md

 # Ticket-Reservation-Management-System
-offline ticket reservation management system using Java, JavaFX for GUI, and SQLite
+offline ticket reservation management system using Java, JavaFX for GUI, and SQLite.
+#### I will upload this project soon :)